Following are basic definitions of terms you should know to understand the concepts of affiliate marketing.

 Market saturation: The point at which so many people have what's being promoted, it's no longer profitable to continue promoting it.

-Marketing list: A list of email addresses of past, current and potential customers.
+Marketing list: A list of email addresses of current, past and potential customers.

-Matrix: A structure used by some businesses to track the number of sales generated by and the subsequent commissions due to an affiliate.
+Matrix: A structure used to track the number of sales generated by and the subsequent commissions due to an affiliate.

 Opt-in form: A form displayed on a website to collect a visitor's name and email address.
 When a site visitor submits the form, it grants permission for promotional email to be sent to him or her.